-Barstow Community College welcomes our global neighbors.
-The International Students Office assists students from all over the world in seeking an education experience at Barstow.
-An international student (F-1 Visa) is defined as a student who has entered the United States temporarily and solely for the purpose of study, and has a permanent residence in another country that he/she has no intention of abandoning.
+Barstow Community College welcomes its global neighbors.
+The International Students Office assists students from all over the world who seek an educational experience at Barstow.
+An international student (F-1 Visa) is defined as a student who has entered the United States temporarily and solely for the purpose of study, and who has a permanent residence in another country that he/she has no intention of abandoning.